On dimensions of visible parts of self-similar sets with finite rotation groups: Introduction

 \section{Introduction}

 The visible part of a compact set $K\subset\R^d$ from a hyperplane $L$ consists of those points of $K$ which one can see from $L$ (for a precise definition, see \eqref{visibledef}).
 This definition extends naturally to $k$-dimensional planes $L$ for $k=0,\dots,d-1$ but, in this paper, we concentrate on the case $k=d-1$.
 We are interested in the dimensions of visible parts.
 From the definition it follows easily that the orthogonal projection of $K$ onto $L$ equals that of the visible part.
-Therefore, the dimension of a visible part is always between the dimension of the set $K$ and the dimension of its projection.
+Therefore, the Hausdorff, packing and box counting dimensions of a visible part are always between the correponding dimensions of the set $K$ and its projection.
 In general, this is all what can be said, that is, given any two numbers $t<s$ such that there exists a set with dimension $s$ whose projection has dimension $t$ then, for every $u\in[t,s]$, one can construct a set whose visible part has dimension $u$.
 In order to obtain some nontrivial results, one has to study several visible parts simultaneously.
 It follows from the Marstrand-Mattila projection theorem \cite{Mar,Mat75} (see also \cite[Corollary 9.4]{Mat95}) that the Hausdorff dimension of a visible part equals that of the set $K$ for almost all visible parts provided the Hausdorff dimension of $K$ is at most $d-1$ and almost all visible parts are at least $(d-1)$-dimensional if the Hausdorff dimension of $K$ is larger than $d-1$.
 This was shown in \cite{JJMO}, where a more general result concerning $k$-planes was proved.
-An example of Davis and Fast \cite{DF} shows that the measure theoretic notation ``almost all'' cannot be replaced by a topological typicality, that is, there is a compact 2-dimensional set in the plane whose visible part is the whole set from a dense $G_\delta$-set of lines $L$.
-Orponen \cite{O14}, in turn, proved in the plane that this phenomenon, where the visible part is the whole set $K$, may happen only for a set of directions, whose Hausdorff dimension is at most $2-\dimH(K)$, where $\dimH$ stands for the Hausdorff dimension.